tahczeban/Credit_Risk_Analysis/README.md

 ***DELIVERABLE 2: USE THE SMOTEENN ALGORITHM TO PREDICT CREDIT RISK***

-With the aforementioned libraries, this Deliverable will address over/under-sampling with SMOTEENN and comppare the results with those obtained in Deliverable 1, in order to determine if this algorithm is better at determining credit risk.
+With the aforementioned libraries, this Deliverable will address the combinaion of over/under-sampling with SMOTEENN and compare the results with those obtained in Deliverable 1, in order to determine if this algorithm is better at calculating credit card risk.

 <img width="865" alt="Del2_Combo Sampling" src="https://user-images.githubusercontent.com/90135381/156424462-e60ea7c6-8806-49ef-b2f1-fa1262caf43f.png">